Ethical Standards

 Dealing with Misconduct

 The Editors treat the phenomena of plagiarism, submitting AI-generated texts as the Authors' own work, ghostwriting, as well as the cases of infringement of copyright, as a sign of scientific dishonesty.
-If serious misconduct in this respect is discovered, the cases will be exposed, including the notifying of the relevant entities (employers of the authors).
+If serious misconduct in this respect is discovered, at any stage – before or after publication, the manuscript is rejected or the published article is retracted, in accordance with COPE guidelines.
+If serious misconduct is discovered, the cases will be exposed, including the notifying of the authors' institution.
 Submitting a declaration signed by the authors that the above phenomena are absent in the publication is a condition for it being published.

 Reporting the Cases of Misconduct